TheatreSquared

 TheatreSquared, founded in 2005, is a regional professional theatre located in downtown Fayetteville, Arkansas.

+TheatreSquared is currently co-led by artistic director Robert Ford and executive director Shannon Jones.
-The company stages seven productions each year as well as the Arkansas New Play Festival of emerging works, totaling 270 annual performances for an audience of approximately 60,000 including 20,000 students and their teachers.
-The company is one of only two companies in the state of Arkansas presenting a year-round season and affiliated with the national professional actors' union, Actors' Equity Association.

-TheatreSquared is co-led by artistic director Robert Ford and executive director Martin Miller.
-In addition to its season of theatrical works, the company's educational outreach program offers an educational school tour to more than 80 high schools, the Word/Play in-school literacy intervention program, a professional development institute for educators, and student matinees and discussions.
+The company stages a full season of productions each year as well a family series and an educational touring show that travels to approximately 80 schools throughout Arkansas, Kansas, Oklahoma and Missouri.
+The company also hosts the annual Arkansas New Play Fest of emerging works.
+The affiliated with the national professional actors' union, Actors' Equity Association.In addition to its producing wing, the company's educational outreach program offers a robust summer training academy with production camps featuring Shakespeare and Musical Theatre titles, a professional development institute for Jr. High and High School educators, and student matinees.

 In 2011, TheatreSquared was awarded a National Theatre Company Grant from the American Theatre Wing, recognizing the company as one of the nation's ten most promising emerging professional theatres.
 They were also featured in the American Theatre Wing's Working in the Theatre series on Theatre in Arkansas in 2016.

 History

 TheatreSquared was founded in 2005 and staged its initial production, Teresa Rebeck's Bad Dates, in 2006.
+Co-founders of the company were Kassie Misiewicz, Robert Ford, Amy Herzberg, David Pickens and Morgan Hicks.
+Misiewicz served as the original artistic director, but left the company in 2007 to found a year-round theatre for young audience, Trike Theatre.
+Pickens left the company for individual pursuits.
+Ford, Herzberg and Hicks remain with the company.

-Robert Ford, a playwright and company co-founder, became artistic director in 2007.
+Robert Ford became artistic director in 2007.
 Martin Miller, a former associate producer at Chicago Shakespeare Theater, joined as executive director in 2009.
+During his tenure, he oversaw monumental growth and launched an expansive capital campaign that resulted in the construction of the company's current 50,000 square foot campus.
+Shannon Jones stepped into her leadership role in 2023, when Miller was hired as Executive Director at the McCarter Theatre.

-In the past decade, the theatre's annual budget has grown from $160,000 to $6 million, making it one of the larger cultural institutions serving audiences in Arkansas.
-In 2016, the theatre launched a new access program called "Lights Up!" with support from the Walmart Foundation, extending free tickets to low-income community members, $10 tickets for youth, and $1 tickets to recipients of SNAP benefits at performances year-round.
+In one decade, the theatre's annual budget grew from $160,000 to $6 million, making it one of the larger cultural institutions serving audiences in Arkansas.
+Accessibility remained a focus for the company, so in 2016, the theatre launched a new access program called "Lights Up!" with support from the Walmart Foundation, extending free tickets to low-income community members, $10 tickets for youth, and $1 tickets to recipients of SNAP benefits at performances year-round.

 The company has placed a strong focus on new work development and premieres, collaborating on new scripts with playwrights including Qui Nguyen, Lisa D'Amour, Lee Blessing, Mary Kathryn Nagle, Bryna Turner, Barbara Hammond, E.M.
 Lewis, Mona Mansour, Amy Evans, and many others.